 APM cites research by Soasta, which determined that web pages taking around 10 seconds to load register bounce rates of around 58%.
 For publishers and brands, the ability to create fast loading content using the AMP framework removes this specter of slow page loading and hoards of departing visitors.
 As a business, a faster page load means you can fight that bounce rate and potentially share more compelling, engaging content with your audience.

 Putting speed and performance benefits aside, AMP offers brands a vehicle to disperse content at an advanced level, with content appearing quickly across numerous platforms.
 With a wider distribution network and more visibility, there is the potential to turn quick content display into bottom line gains – AMP suggests you can use its framework to increase revenue via ads and subscriptions across both web platforms and mobile apps.

 This could be of special interest to retailers and ecommerce sites - at the end of June 2016, eBay announced that around 8 million of their product and category pages were now live using AMP.

 Google has made it clear that page load speed is a ranking factor for mobile, making AMP a particularly interesting solution for those chasing better search rankings and keen to offer a better mobile browser experience.
 It is especially useful for those who rely on local traffic in physical stores, with research showing the importance of mobile browsing to the purchase cycle.

-- In its mobile search trends infographic, Google states that 30% of all mobile searches are related to location.
+- Google states that 30% of all mobile searches are related to location.